alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 }
 ```

-We created a test for some unit.
+We created a test for the unit.
 Now we need to create a instance of our unit: `GenerateCertificate`.
 After, we need to call the
 method to test our scenario inside the method of the test with the correct inputs:

 ```java